Legislature to vote over law enforcement funding around Derek Chauvin trial

 "We didn't hear anything for quite a while, then we did," said Blaine police Chief Brian Podany.

-The chief said they have been told they will receive some reimbursement but are still discussing the details.
-He said they are currently reviewing the bill to determine which of the officers were in Minneapolis assisting with the riots and which were called in to backfill their shifts responding to calls in Blaine.
+The chief said Minneapolis officials told Blaine the city will receive some reimbursement but the two cities are negotiating the details.
+He said Blaine is reviewing the invoice to determine which officers were in Minneapolis assisting with the riots and which ones were called in to backfill their shifts responding to calls in Blaine.

 At any given time, Blaine had as few as 12 or as many as 20-plus officers in Minneapolis.
 The department has about 70 officers total.